brentp/pbr/README.md

     and string_count(read.sequence, 'N') < 0.05 * read.length
 ```

-For now, this runs as:
+this runs as:

 ```
- cargo run $bam "return $expression"
+pbr $bam "return $expression" > out.pileup
 ```

 where the $expression argument is the lua expression.